sigsum/sigsum-go/doc/policy.md

 # Sigsum policy file

-Documentation of how to specifying sigsum policy.
+## Introduction

+This document specifies the Sigsum policy file format.
+The policy can be used and enforced by several of the Sigsum roles, but the most important use is for verifying a [sigsum proof](./sigsum-proof.md), e.g., using the `sigsum-verify` tool.
+In addition, a policy file is also used by monitors, submitters, and log servers.

+While the design is tailored for use with Sigsum, the main semantics can be applied also to other transparency logs that rely on witness cosigning.
+Please see Appendix A below for further recommendations on this.

-## What is a "policy"
+## What is a "policy"?

-A sigsum policy includes three pieces of information.
+A Sigsum policy includes three pieces of information.

  * A set of known logs.